We have identified the following financial advice and help points for coronavirus affected associate dentists.

 - Continue to pay and report the payroll as usual under PAYE

 After you submit a claim, the payment will be made to your company bank account within 6 working days.
-Claims can be made within 14 days of the upcoming payroll date and must be made with 14 days after the payroll date.
+Claims must be made within 14 days after the payroll date.

 There is the option to reduce salary payments by 20% for any furloughed workers.
 Our advice is to continue processing the director’s salary payments as usual for maximum tax efficiency.